-This tutorial serves two purposes.
-It teaches you how to create an email link, and it also explains all of the properties of the mailto handle.
+This tutorial teaches you how to create an email link using correct mailto syntax and explains all of the properties of the mailto handle.

 Simple email link: